 As much as we would love to thank our volunteers by offering them a complimentary ticket to Frostburn, we are unfortunately UNABLE to do so.
 We're a small organization and are simply unable to offer such a great perk.
 In lieu of a complimentary ticket, the Frostburn org and community offers their undying love, devotion, and gratitude to all volunteers!
 Be prepared to be thanked in lots of love!
 After-all, Frostburn wouldn't be able to happen without the hard work of each and every one of our volunteers!

 You will be helping to greet and check people in at the gate.
 Give the gift of starting someone's burn with a great memory!
-Gate this year will be warm and cozy, and may be a welcome retreat from your tent.
+Gate is warm and cozy, and may be a welcome retreat from your tent.

 You will be coordinating with the Gate Staff to help ensure efficient and easy access for participants while unloading and parking their vehicles.